toolness/weather-outfit-fun/README.md

 can wear based on the weather forecast from [OpenWeatherMap][].
 It's intended for potential use in the [hour of code][].

+Unlike [teeny-quiz-fun][], this activity has been designed for learners with no prior exposure to HTML or CSS, and focuses solely on JavaScript.

 Affordances have been added that make it easier to debug the app's code in a live-reload environment like [Thimble][] and [JS Bin][].